-A ride along the Golden Circle in the south of Iceland reveals the breathtaking Gullfoss Waterfall.
-There you traverse a narrow path that provides close-up views of the massive, two-tiered waterfall below.
-In winter the view is spectacular when the waterfall freezes over into undulating waves of glistening ice.
+A ride along the Golden Circle in the south of Iceland will show you the breathtaking Gullfoss Waterfall.
+There you traverse a narrow path providing close-up views of the massive, two-tiered waterfall below.
+In winter, the view is spectacular when the waterfall freezes over into undulating waves of glistening ice.
 On sunny days you are treated to thousands of rainbows, a natural reaction with the clouds of spray from the tumbling falls.

-Gullfoss is one of the most popular tourist attraction in Iceland and part of the Golden Circle.
-The waterfall is by many considered one of the most beautiful waterfall in Iceland.
-You can find the waterfall in the upper part of the Hvita river.
+Gullfoss is one of the most popular tourist attractions in Iceland and part of the Golden Circle.
+Many people consider the waterfall one of the most beautiful in Iceland.
 The water cascades down in two stages, one 11 m (36 ft) high, and the other 21 m (69 ft), into the 2,5 km (1.6 mi) long crevasse below.
-This crevasse was created at the end of the Ice Age by catastrophic flood waves and is lengthened by 25 cm (9.8 in) a year by the constant erosion from the water.
+Catastrophic flood waves created this crevasse at the end of the Ice Age.
+Constant water erosion lengthens it by 25 cm (9.8 in) a year.

-If you visit Gullfoss during winter time, please be careful, since the narrow path can freeze over.
-We strongly recommend that you stay within the path.
+If you visit Gullfoss during winter time, please be careful.
+The narrow path can freeze over, and we strongly recommend that you stay on the path.

 In the early 20th century there was much speculation about harnessing this beautiful waterfall for electricity.
-Foreign investors, who rented Gullfoss indirectly from the owners, Tomas Tomasson and Halldor Halldorsson, wanted to build a hydroelectric power plant, which would have destroyed the waterfall forever.
-Sigridur Tomasdottir, the daughter of Tomas Tomasson, was fiercely against this as she loved the waterfall so much.
-She took on many long and difficult journeys, walking all the way to Reykjavik (120 kilometres one way) to further her cause.
+Foreign investors who rented Gullfoss indirectly from the owners, Tomas Tomasson and Halldor Halldorsson, wanted to build a hydroelectric power plant, which would have destroyed the waterfall forever.
+Sigridur Tomasdottir, the daughter of Tomas Tomasson, was fiercely against this, as she loved the waterfall so much.
+She took many long and difficult journeys to protest in Reykjavik, walking all the way (120 kilometres / 75 miles each way).

-When all else had failed she threatened to throw herself in the waterfall in protest.
+When all else failed, she threatened to throw herself in the waterfall in protest.
 Fortunately it did not have to come to that.
-With the help of her lawyer, Sveinn Bjornsson who later became the first president of Iceland, they managed to have the contract annulled.
+With the help of her lawyer (Sveinn Bjornsson, who later became the first president of Iceland), she managed to have the contract annulled.
 That’s how Gullfoss became the property of the people of Iceland.

-Sigridur’s memorial, by sculptor Rikhardur Jonsson, sits by the waterfall and is visited each year by thousands of tourists.
+Sigridur’s memorial by sculptor Rikhardur Jonsson sits by the waterfall and receives thousands of visitors every year.

-Gullfoss is also a popular photostop during winter, since it offers a great setting for a beautfil photo of the majestic Northern Lights as they dance across the sky.
-Gullfoss has also been the location for some films and even music video, as it features in the music video “Heaven” by the American rock band Live.
-You can see both the waterfall and the 32 meter deep crevice that the river plunges into.
+Gullfoss is a popular photo stop during winter, since it offers a great setting for a beautiful photo of the majestic Northern Lights as they dance across the sky.
+The waterfall has also been a shooting location for some films.
+Gullfoss even featured in the American band Live’s music video for their song Heaven.

-Its distance from Reykjavik is about 113km (70 miles) from Reykjavik.
-From Reykjavik, you need to follow the ring road east for about 54km (33 miles), then turn for route 35.
-Follow that route until you reach a big parking lot next to a visitor centre.
+From Reykjavik, you need to follow the Ring Road east for about 54 km (33 miles), then turn onto Road 35.
+Follow that route until you reach the big Gullfoss parking lot next to a visitor centre.

 Facts about Gullfoss Waterfall

 - In Icelandic, Gullfoss means “Golden Waterfall”, because on a sunny day, the water takes on a golden-brown colour.
-This is due to the fact that it’s glacial water and therefore carries lots of sediments that glacial ice has carved off the earth throughout the years.
+This is due to the fact that it is glacial water and therefore carries lots of sediments that glacial ice has carved off the earth throughout the years.

-- The two-tiered waterfall has a total cumulative height of 32 metres.
+- The two-tiered waterfall has a total cumulative height of 32 metre (105 feet).

-- Gullfoss is the largest volume falls in Europe, with the average flow being 1400 m³/s in the summertime and 80 m³/s in the wintertime.
+- Gullfoss is the largest volume waterfall in Europe, with the average flow being 1400 m³/s in the summertime and 80 m³/s in the wintertime.
 The highest flood measured is 2000 m³/s.

 - Gullfoss was pronounced as a nature reserve in 1979, in order to permanently protect the waterfall and allow visitors to enjoy this spectacular area.